The derived-discrete algebras over the real numbers: The `if' part

 1) Suppose that $J$ is not monomial.
-By Proposition \ref{special}, $\Gamma$ contains $\Omega$ as a subquiver.
-So $Q$ cannot be a tree otherwise the cycle in $\Gamma$ is not oriented.
+By Proposition \ref{special}, there is a connected component of $\Gamma$ containing $\Omega$ as a subquiver.
+So $Q$ cannot be a tree otherwise the cycle in this component is not oriented.
 Therefore $Q$ is one-cycle.
 By Remark \ref{gentle point} and Lemma \ref{tri mod}, $\mathcal{M}$ is v-uniform.